Doctoral and Postdoctoral Research Fellowships

 - The role of Germany and the USA in international relations

 The proposed research projects should make use of historical methods and engage with the relevant historiography.
 We especially invite applications from doctoral students and postdoctoral scholars who currently have no funding from their home institutions.
-The fellowships are usually granted for periods of one to five months but, in exceptional cases and depending on the availability of funds, they can be extended by one month.
+The fellowships are usually granted for periods of one to four months but, in exceptional cases and depending on the availability of funds, they can be extended by one month.

 The GHI will not provide funding for preliminary research, manuscript composition, or the revision of manuscripts.
 It will give clear priority to those postdoc projects that are designed for the "second book."
 The fellowship is open to both doctoral and postdoctoral scholars based in North America and Europe.
 The monthly stipend is € 2,000 for doctoral students and € 3,400 for postdoctoral scholars.
 In addition, fellowship recipients based in Europe will receive reimbursement for their round-trip airfare to the U.S.